 You can “upgrade” the warmth of any mat by adding a foil mat onto the the top of it, the idea being that it reflects heat back up.
 They’re dead cheap to get hold of.
 Here’s a link to a Highlander one that’s low profile and a bit easier to pack (you don’t want another big roll up mat on top of everything else).

 Assuming that you’re not starting fires in the woods to avoid fire risks like your kit catching fire, or a green gas canister exploding, your cook kit isn’t going to be a great source of heat and not for very long either.
 So what else can we do to stay warm?
 First up, when you unpack your sleeping bag take a few minutes to shake it and fluff it up – remember it has been compressed into a stuff sack and all the lovely insulating fibres are going to be pretty flat, and that’s not as good at trapping your body heat.
 Another idea for your bag is to buy a liner for it to add an extra layer – I pack a cheap cotton one like this one partly to add warmth, but also to help keep the inside of my sleeping bag clean.
 A fleece or thermal one like this one will keep you super warm, but always remember that you don’t actually want to be too warm – the last thing you want is to wake up on a morning having sweated to death during the night and have a wet sleeping bag to sort out.
+Similarly, you don’t want to be up chugging beer all night either in case you piss all over the sleeping bag.
+Wet stuff soon gets cold, and ruins the insulation.

 Beyond that, in cold weather it’s well worth wearing thermal baselayers anyway and keep them on inside your bag.
 These Highlander baselayer sets are really good and comfortable to sleep in.
 I’ve had cheap thermal sets from high street shops for about the same price but they’re not always reliable – keeping your body temperature up is obviously very important.
 The only other thing I’d recommend is a balaclava (cover the mouth but not the nose types so you can breathe), and then if it’s really cold I’ll add a wool hat on top of that.
 Obviously in a sleeping bag your head is exposed so make sure you have that bit of extra cover for it.
 This should all help you get a pretty decent night’s sleep.